jpreardon/good-morning-display/WORKLOG.md

 ## Summary

-**Note: Version 2.0.3 will most likely be the last release of V2.
-V3 is in the works!**

-This is version 2 of the Good Morning display.
-It targets a Raspberry Pi touch display--overkill for simple stuff, but one day, I might want to get more advanced.
-For example, it would be great if this thing turned itself on and off either based on time of day, or if anyone is standing in front of it, or both.
+This is version 3 of the Good Morning display--a work in progress.

 ## Notes